 Through the years The Inn at Little Washington is fortunate to have been honored with numerous awards and distinctions.

 The Inn at Little Washington’s Most Recent Awards

-The 2016 Forbes Travel Guide also awarded The Inn at Little Washington’s Restaurant Five Stars for the 25th year in a row making it one of only 40 restaurants in the U.S. to hold this distinction.
+The 2019 Forbes Travel Guide also awarded The Inn at Little Washington’s Restaurant Five Stars for the 29th consecutive year making it the longest tenured Five Star restaurant in the world.